 – Lecture -This teaching style takes place when the teacher conveys content while the students take notes.
 In some cases, lessons can be delivered to whole year groups or to targeted groups of students.
 However, this method may be hard to apply in a primary school setting as younger students may find it hard to stay focussed and keep up with the teachers’ pace.

-– Modeling and Live Modeling – This method occurs when a teacher demonstrates what they expect the student’s project should look like.
+– Modeling and Live Modeling – This teaching method occurs when a teacher demonstrates what they expect the student’s project should look like.
 When live modeling, the teacher may also demonstrate the ‘appropriate’ thinking process and strategies to guide the students further.

 – Drilling – This method of instruction carried out systematic repetition.
 In the classroom, it promotes learning through systematic training by repeating, rehearsing, practicing, and engaging in order to learn or become proficient.

 Though sometimes effective, the Behaviorism Approach can be flawed in several ways.
 For instance, it does not account for all kinds of learning, as it disregards the activities of the mind due to the fact that it is led by the teacher.
-This approach also does not explain or cater to different styles of learning, such as the recognition of new language patterns by young children.
+This educational approach also does not explain or cater to different styles of learning, such as the recognition of new language patterns by young children.

-A common complement to the behaviorism approach is standardized testing in the United States.
+A common compliment to the behaviorism teaching approach is standardized testing in the United States.
 The origins of standardized testing can be linked back to the Army Alpha and Beta Tests, which was initiated during World War I in order to categorize soldiers by their mental abilities.
 This later became the schema for identifying students’ academic prowess in the classroom i.e students with higher test scores would be categorized as well-performing or high achieving whereas students with lower test scores could be classed as low performing or mentally challenged).

 Again, this has proven to be problematic where different learning styles are concerned.
 A study conducted by the National Research Council concluded that the emphasis on standardized testing gave limited space for learning progress and perpetuated negative effects such as: narrowing the curriculum, teaching to the test, pushing students out of school, driving teachers out of the profession, and undermining student engagement and school climate.